-Whether you are just beginning to think about Seneca or considering a change in programs, our Student Recruitment and Liaison team is ready to help.
-You can book an appointment to meet with a liaison officer who can assist you in selecting the Seneca program that best suits you.
+Whether you are just beginning to think about Seneca or considering a change in programs, our Student Recruitment & Liaison team is ready to help.
+You can book an online appointment with a liaison officer who can assist you in selecting the Seneca program that best suits you.

 If you are a prospective student looking for direction and support in selecting a Seneca program that meets your needs and interests, consider booking an appointment with us.

 We encourage you to do preliminary research on potential areas of study before attending the meeting.
 If you have specific questions, write them down and bring them to your appointment as this will allow for an effective and efficient meeting.